- About Us

 - The Solomon Center

-Abbe R. Gluck, Faculty Director, Professor of Law
+Abbe R. Gluck, Faculty Director, Alfred M. Rankin Professor of Law

-Abbe R. Gluck ’00 is a Professor of Law and the Faculty Director of the Solomon Center for Health Law and Policy at Yale Law School.
+Abbe R. Gluck ’00 is the Alfred M. Rankin Professor of Law and the Faculty Director of the Solomon Center for Health Law and Policy at Yale Law School (on public service leave).
 She is also Professor of Internal Medicine (General Medicine) at Yale Medical School and a Professor in the Institution for Social and Policy Studies at Yale.
+She currently serves as Special Counsel in the Office of White House Counsel, working with the administration’s COVID-19 Response team in the White House as well as on other issues, including the Affordable Care Act.
 Professor Gluck joined Yale Law School in 2012, having previously served on the faculty of Columbia Law School.
 She is an expert on Congress and the political process, federalism, civil procedure, and health law, and is chair of Section on Legislation and the Law of the Political Process for the Association of American Law Schools.
 Gluck has extensive experience working as a lawyer in all levels of government.
 Prior to joining Columbia, she served in the administration of New Jersey Governor Jon Corzine as the special counsel and senior advisor to the New Jersey Attorney General; and in the administration of New York City Mayor Michael Bloomberg, as chief of staff and counsel to the Deputy Mayor for Health and Human Services, senior counsel in the New York City Office of Legal Counsel, and deputy special counsel to the New York City Charter Revision Commission.
 Prior to law school, she worked in the U.S. Senate for Senator Paul S. Sarbanes of Maryland.
 Before returning to government work after law school, Professor Gluck was associated with the Paul Weiss firm in New York.
 She earned her B.A. from Yale University, summa cum laude, and her J.D. from Yale Law School.
 Following law school, she clerked for then-Chief Judge Ralph K. Winter on the U.S. Court of Appeals for the Second Circuit, and for U.S. Supreme Court Justice Ruth Bader Ginsburg.
 Gluck’s scholarship has been published in the Yale Law Journal, the Harvard Law Review, the Stanford Law Review, the Columbia Law Review, and many other journals.
 Among her most recent work is the most extensive empirical study ever conducted about the realities of the congressional law-making process (published in the Stanford Law Review) and the Harvard Law Review’s Supreme Court issue comment on King v.
 Burwell, the 2015 challenge to the Affordable Care Act.
 She also served as co-counsel on a Supreme Court brief in both King and the 2012 ACA challenge, NFIB v.
 Sebelius.
 In 2015, Gluck was both appointed by Gov. Malloy to serve on the Uniform Law Commission and elected to the American Law Institute.

 Katherine L. Kraschel, Executive Director, Lecturer in Law, Clinical Lecturer in Law, and Research Scholar